 Before the cartel do that, they stock up on food courtesy of Mrs Chayo.
 She hands over all the food she has for them, as the group ride out once more.

 The brothel is their next stop, where Nayeli is saved by the owner claiming she’s on her period.
 Given the frantic nature of these thugs and what they plan to do, Neyali and the owner decide to leave and go back to the US.
 Specifically, they intend to go to Bakersfield where Neyali originally grew up.

 While the cartel make their move up at the estate, the firemen arrive and answer a call about a fire.
 Realizing the cartel are there, they try to back out slowly.
 Unfortunately one of the men outside recognizes Chema from his angry rant at the bar.
 He forces the man to step outside and he shoots him in cold blood without a moment’s hesitation.

 Benjamin tries to leave too but unfortunately he’s stopped by the cartel too, which has now fractured into several different groups.
 They’re dead set on exacting revenge on everyone who has wronged them.

 It’s a horrific scene as this massacre ensues, especially as day turns to night and Paquito is forced to start moving the dead around.
-Among the deceased are Nancy and Samuel who didn’t make it.
+Among the deceased are Nancy and Tom who didn’t make it.
 Armando however, is still unaccounted for.
 Earlier on in the episode we saw him outrun the cartel, narrowly avoiding a volley of bullets.

 Grabbing a phone from the deceased, Paquito rings Aracely to check up on her.
 She’s okay, as it turns out, and he contemplates whether to join her.
 As Paquito starts running away from the ranch, he’s shot in the back and killed.